facundomoya/eduenroll/README.md

 ## Project Description

-EduEnroll is a backend-only practice project focused on learning and applying modern Node.js development techniques.
+EduEnroll is a backend project focused on learning and applying modern Node.js development techniques.
 It simulates a basic educational management system to demonstrate the creation of RESTful APIs, the use of Sequelize ORM for database operations, and the implementation of backend architectural patterns.

-Note: This project is still in development and intended for backend practice purposes only.
-No frontend is included.
+Note: No frontend is included.

 ---